joeyaiello/PowerShell-Docs/reference/6/CimCmdlets/Set-CimInstance.md

 # Set-CimInstance

 ## SYNOPSIS
-Modifies a CIM instance on a CIM server by calling the ModifyInstance method of the CIM class..
+Modifies a CIM instance on a CIM server by calling the ModifyInstance method of the CIM class.

 ## SYNTAX